wingkitlee0/swiftsim/examples/KeplerianRing/README.md

     python3 plotSolution.py

 which will produce a png file in the directory.
+Check out `plotSolution.py --help` for more options.

 You can also try the `make_movie.py` script which should make a movie.